v-cschneidew/license-calculator/README.md

 2. Click **Load Temporary Add-on**.
 3. Select the `manifest.json` file inside the extension folder.

+## About the Extension

-## This extension was written with Cursor IDE in a few hours. :D
+This extension was developed using Cursor IDE in just a few hours.